swagger-atlas/atlas/docs/resources.md

     # Use its own filter rather than global
 ```

-You can fetch data for resources using `python manage.py fetch_data`
+You can fetch data for resources using `atlas fetch_data`
 This will create resources folder in build
 Each file would be <profile_name>.yaml and each file would contain your resources fetched for that profile